Adelitas Way: History

 The band began working on their debut album in the fall of 2008.
 After signing with Virgin Records, vocalist Rick DeJesus, drummer Trevor Stafford & guitarist Chris iOrio headed for Groovemaster Studios in Chicago, Illinois where producer Johnny K awaited their arrival.
 The band expanded with the additions of bassist Derek Johnston and additional guitarist, Keith Wallen, completing the original line up.
 On April 17, 2009, the band released their debut single "Invincible" which, became the official theme song for WWE Superstars on WGN America as well as being featured in the Smackdown vs. Raw 2010 video game, MTV as well as the CSI Miami Finale.
-They also wrote a song called "It's A New Day" which was the theme song for WWE The Legacy Besides being the entrance music for The Legacy it also got featured on the video game SmackDown vs. Raw 2010.
+They also wrote a song called "It's A New Day", which served as the official entrance theme song for WWE's The Legacy stable.
+Apart from serving as the entrance music for The Legacy, it also got featured on the video game Smackdown vs. Raw 2010.

 On July 14, 2009, their debut self-titled album was released.
 The second single off the Adelitas Way album, "Last Stand" was released on February 23, 2010.
 The video for "Last Stand" was directed by Paul Boyd and which premiered on March 2, 2010.
 The song "Scream" was featured as a soundtrack for Saw 3D in October 2010.

 In January 2011, the band revealed their second album which was entitled Home School Valedictorian.
 The album was produced by Dave Bassett and released June 7, 2011.
 Adelitas Way's first single off the second album Home School Valedictorian, "Sick", was released on March 11, 2011.
 It reached No. 1 at Active Rock Radio, becoming the band's first No. 1 single.
 It was followed up by "The Collapse" in late August that same year which hit No. 2 at active rock radio.
 On February 16, 2012 "Criticize" was released as the third single, and reached No. 1 on the active rock chart, becoming the band's second No. 1 single from the album.
 "Alive" was announced as the fourth and final single, released on August 13, 2012, and reached No. 4 on the U.S. Active Rock Chart in early 2013.

 Writing began in 2012 and continued through 2013.
 On May 7, 2013, guitarist Keith Wallen revealed through his Facebook page that he was leaving the band and became the new guitarist for Breaking Benjamin.
 Around the same time, original guitarist Chris iOrio also departed to join the band Foundry.
 In late July, it was announced that Grammy Award winning rock producer Nick Raskulinecz would be producing their third album.
 Recording began in early September at Rock Falcon Studio in Nashville, Tennessee.
 In December, bassist Derek Johnston left the band.
 Their first single off of the album, "Dog on a Leash", was released on April 8, 2014, followed by a music video.
 "Dog on a Leash" reached No. 7 on the Active Rock chart.